Wandsworth power station

 Wandsworth power station supplied electricity to the London district of Wandsworth and to Putney, Tooting Graveney, Streatham and Clapham from 1897 to 1964.
-It was owned and operated by the County of London Electric Lighting Company Limited until the nationalisation of the British electricity supply industry in 1948.
+It was owned and operated by the County of London Electric Supply Company until the nationalisation of the British electricity supply industry in 1948.
 The power station was redeveloped during its operational life until it was decommissioned in 1964.